knlrvr/npc-gen/README.md

 D&D character generator that fetches a random name from an array, random class & race from the D&D 5e API, then displays the starting equipment and proficiencies of the class it fetched.
 This generator assumes Level 1.

+I got so sick of trying to think of characters while dm'ing and now I don't have to.

 ## View
 [Live](https://character-generator-ten.vercel.app/)